-Where is Luxor Temple located?
+Where is Temple of Luxor located?

-This temple might be the greatest testament to why Luxor has earned its nickname, “The World’s Largest Outdoor Museum”.
+Temple of Luxor might be the greatest testament to why Luxor has earned its nickname, “The World’s Largest Outdoor Museum”.
 Luxor Temple is located in the modern city of Luxor, which is built on the site of the ancient Egyptian capital of Thebes.

-The temple is one of the best preserved of all of the ancient monuments with large amounts of structure, statuary and relief carvings still intact, making it one of the most impressive visits in the Luxor area and all of Egypt, adding significantly to its allure is the juxtaposition that its setting provides.
+Temple of Luxor is one of the best preserved of all of the ancient monuments with large amounts of structure, statuary and relief carvings still intact, making it one of the most impressive visits in the Luxor area and all of Egypt, adding significantly to its allure is the juxtaposition that its setting provides.
 The modern city begins on one side and the Nile drifts by on the other.
 There are few places in Egypt where one is put so immediately and clearly in touch with the extraordinary length of Egypt’s history.

 Who Constructed Luxor Temple, and when?

 Amenhotep III, one of the great builders of ancient Egypt, constructed the temple during his New Kingdom reign, which lasted from 1390 to 1352 BC.
 In its current form, however, the temple appears to be one of the many projects the Ramesses II commissioned during his long reign. builder, Ramesses also repurposed many existing monuments to add to his own reputation.
 The statuary and carvings that decorate the temple today mainly feature Ramesses II.

 Temple of Luxor, along with the temple complex of Karnak, is the most famous temple complexes around Luxor and they are both located on the East Bank of the Nile.
 In ancient times an avenue of sphinxes that ran the entire 3 kilometers between them to connect the two sites.
 This avenue is currently under excavation, but the section nearest to Luxor Temple has already been restored.